 Intersection Observer API

-You’ll agree with me that with CSS, our page now feels more like a native application.
-To further enhance this, you can add some animations or transitions based on scrolling.
-This can be done by implementing a parallax scrolling effect or alternatively, you can use the Intersection Observer API.
+With CSS Scroll Snap, your page already feels more like a native application.
+To enhance this further, you can add animations or transitions based on scrolling.
+This can be done by implementing a parallax scrolling effect or alternatively, by using the Intersection Observer API.

-This allows us to create an observer that watches how our elements intersect with the viewport, triggering a function whenever such an intersection occurs.
+The Intersection Observer API allows you to create an observer that watches how elements intersect with the viewport, triggering a function whenever such an intersection occurs.

 It’s much more efficient than libraries that rely on a constant listening to the scroll event.

-We can create an observer that watches when each of our sections enters and exits the viewport, for example:
+You can create an observer that watches when each section enters and exits the viewport, for example:

 const sections = [...document.querySelectorAll('section')]